 Payment of membership can be made over a period of up to five years depending on your personal preference or situation.
 Members will not only take pride in their contribution to the St John’s community, but will also receive membership benefits of various levels including a recognition certificate, event invitations and honour board mention.

-Corporate partnerships will connect St John’s Grammar with organisations that share the School’s vision to foster success, wisdom and balance.
+Corporate partnerships will connect St John’s Grammar with organisations that share the School’s vision of Learning To Soar.
 A corporate partnership will offer businesses the opportunity to connect and gain exposure to a unique market involved with the St John’s Grammar Foundation as well as the wider St John’s community.
 Corporate partnerships will be negotiable and tailored to each individual business’ objectives and situation.
 Corporate partnerships can be in the form of a donation of a product, service or cash.
 The St John’s Grammar Foundation welcomes your enquiry to discuss a corporate partnership.

 Why does St John’s Grammar need a Foundation?

 To secure its future, St John’s Grammar is establishing a Foundation to support the School moving forward, reducing the reliance on Government funding or on loans that will leave the school servicing a large debt.
 The St John’s Grammar Foundation will provide a pool of funds that it can use to draw upon in the future and is separate to the daily operations of the School.

 Why can’t St John’s Grammar borrow the funds to complete the projects?

 It is important that St John’s Grammar keeps its debt at a level where it can be comfortably serviced without affecting the provision of education services.
 By starting a Foundation, St John’s Grammar will ensure it is able to sustain its educational mission.

 Who will be managing the funds raised by the Foundation?